nancy-lam/Getting-and-Cleaning-Data-Course-Project/Codebook.md

    - Reading activity labels
    - Assigning column names

-File with R code "run_analysis.R" perform 5 following steps :
+C- Create one R script called run_analysis.R that does the following

 1. Merging the training and the test sets to create one data set.